Models for differential cross section in proton-proton scattering and their implications at ISR and LHC energies: Methodology

-Here the parameters ${A_1}$, ${A_2}$, ${A_3}$, ${A_4}$, ${B_1}$, ${B_2}$, ${B_3}$, ${B_4}$, $\alpha$, $m$, $\eta$, and $\mu$ are free parameters which have been determined through fitting the data at all the energies.
-This exponential model contains a quadratic modulation factor $(1-\alpha t/t_0)^{2}$ in the second exponential term.
-This factor is zero when $t=t_0/\alpha$.
-When $t=0$, the factor is close to 1, and the exponential dominates.
-As t increases, the polynomial suppresses the exponential behavior depending on the sign of ${\alpha}$ thus affecting the dip-bump region.
-At high t values this factor is useful to significantly suppress or enhance the tail behavior with changing the low-${\mid t\mid}$ fit.
+The quadratic modulation factor is zero for $t=t_0/\alpha$ and equal to 1 for t=0.
+Therefore, the exponential part of this term dominates at $t=0$.
+As t increases, the polynomial suppresses the exponential behavior depending on the sign of ${\alpha}$, thus affecting the dip-bump region.
+At high t values, this factor is useful to significantly suppress or enhance the tail behavior by changing the low-${\mid t\mid}$ fit.
 The last exponential term contains a power law factor ${t^{-m}}$.
 For small t, ${t^{-m}}$ can be large if $m>0$, but the exponential term may dominate when $B_4 (s/s_0)^\mu t \rightarrow 0$.
-For large t, ${t^{-m}}$ becomes small but this may slow the overall decay if the exponential is decreasing too fast.
-The values of all the parameters of this model are given in Table 3.
+For large t, ${t^{-m}}$ becomes small, but this may slow the overall decay if the exponential is decreasing too fast.
+The free parameters ${A_1}$, ${A_2}$, ${A_3}$, ${A_4}$, ${B_1}$, ${B_2}$, ${B_3}$, ${B_4}$, $\alpha$, $m$, $\eta$, and $\mu$ are determined through fitting this model with $pp$ elastic differential cross section data for the energies mentioned in Table I. The values of all the parameters of this model are given in Table IV.